Linear Ramps of Interaction in the Fermionic Hubbard Model: Time Dependent Gutzwiller

 \subsection{Dynamics during the ramp and degree of adiabaticity}

-In Figure~\ref{fig:fig1} we plot the dynamics of the quasiparticle weight $Z(t)$ for different values of the final quench $u_f=U_f/U_c$ in units of $U_c$ that will be our unit of energy hereafter, at two different fixed ramp times, $\tau=100$ (top panel) and $\tau=20$ (bottom panel).
+In Figure~\ref{fig:fig1} we plot the dynamics of the quasiparticle weight $Z(t)$ for different values of the final quench $u_f=U_f/U_c$ in units of $U_c$, the critical value for the equilibrium Mott transition (see after Eq.~(\ref{eqn:1D_dyn})) that will be our unit of energy hereafter, at two different fixed ramp times, $\tau=100$ (top panel) and $\tau=20$ (bottom panel).
 In the same figure we plot, for the sake of comparison, the adiabatic dynamics obtained assuming the system stays in its instantaneous ground state, namely that

 A quick look to this figure reveals that, as one could expect, the degree of adiabaticity depends strongly on the duration of the ramp $\tau$ and on the final value of the interaction $u_f$.
 In order to be more quantitative on this issue it is useful to introduce a measure of the adiabaticity of the process.
 A possible criterion amounts to calculate the excitation energy which is left into the system once the ramp is completed.
 This quantity is defined as \be \Delta E_{exc}\left(\tau,u_f\right) = E\left(\tau,u_f\right) - E_{gs}(u_f(\tau))\,, \ee where $E(t,u(t))=\langle H(t)\rangle$ is the time dependent expectation value of the Hamiltonian, while $E_{gs}(u_f)$ is the ground state energy at the final value of the interaction $u_f$.
-Based on very general grounds,~\cite{Polkovnikov_natphys} one expects that if the system behaves adiabatically then the excitation energy $\Delta E_{exct}$ should go to zero as the ramp duration diverges.
+Based on very general grounds one expects that if the system behaves adiabatically then the excitation energy $\Delta E_{exct}$ should go to zero as the ramp duration diverges.
 Since one expects the process to be more and more adiabatic as $\tau$ increases, the expectation for $\Delta E_{exc}$ is to show a monotonic decreasing behaviour as a function of the ramp time $\tau$.